landonb/sh-rm_safe/README.md

 # `sh-rm_safe`

-Safe, dash-aware `rm` wrapper.
+Safe, hyphen-aware `rm` wrapper.

-By *safe*, it "deletes" files by moving them non-destructively to `~/.trash`.
+By *safe*, it "deletes" files by moving them non-destructively to an intermediate `~/.trash` directory.

-By *dash-aware*, you don't need to worry about using `--` before path values.
+By *hyphen-aware*, you don't need to worry about using `--` before path values.

 ## Usage

 You'll probably want this easily accessible.

-I like to just shadow the builtin command, e.g.,
+I like to shadow the builtin `rm` command, e.g.,

   ```shell
   $ alias rm=rm_safe